Tinnawutnnr/Tinnawutnnr/README.md

 - 👋 Hi, I’m @Tinnawutnnr
-- 👀 I’m interested in programming in rust
+- 👀 I’m interested in programming in rust and go
-- 🌱 I’m currently learning rust, go, .not, dart
+- 🌱 I’m currently learning rust, go, .net, dart
 - 📫 How to reach me on my gmail

 <!---